The VU Wizard

 Using the Peak Threshold section, you can tell the VU Wizard to look for audio peaks on either the left stereo channel or the right stereo channel, or on the sum of the two.

-The selected stereo channel (or channels) has a thick black bar in its row.
-This bar represents the threshold for what will be considered a peak.
-Above the bar is a peak; below the bar is not.
-The bar can be slid left and right to increase and decrease the threshold.
+The track bar (slider) represents the threshold for what will be considered a peak.
+Above the slider's handle is a peak; below the handle is not.
+The handle can be slid left and right to increase and decrease the threshold.

 The "Time On" percentage displayed in this section shows the percentage of the selected time range that is above the specified peak.
 Updating any of the settings such as the peak threshold, the attack and decay, or the time range will cause the "Time On" percentage to be automatically updated as well, taking the new settings into account.